 Professional-in-Residence - Department of Public Relations

 Wakeman’s work through her agency focuses on the ecosystem of social change and advancing the efforts of mission-driven causes.
-Growing up in New York, Wakeman’s activism and commitment to social justice were instilled early on.
-She organized the workers at her first job (a catering company) to demand and win better labor conditions when she was only 15.
+Growing up in New York, her activism and commitment to social justice were instilled early on.
+She organized the workers at her first job, a catering company, to demand and win better labor conditions —when she was only 15.
 After working her way through college at some of New York City’s top law firms, she landed a position at Morgan Stanley.
-There, she created a record number of career opportunities for women and people of color.
-She went on to launch The Wakeman Agency in 2003 without any prior experience in the sector—and rapidly grew the company into a successful enterprise.
+There, she created a record number of career opportunities for women and people of color in the firm’s technology department.

-Vanessa has been consistently recognized for evangelizing innovation and disruption in the nonprofit sector.
-She is an outspoken voice on the need for more inclusion and equity in the public relations and nonprofit sectors, while also working to amplify the voices of underrepresented groups in the media.
-She created She Roars, the first thought leadership training program designed for women.
+Wakeman is an outspoken voice on the need for more inclusion and equity in the public relations and nonprofit sectors, while also working to amplify the voices of underrepresented groups in the media.
+She created She Roars, the first thought- leadership training program designed for women.
 The Narrative Justice Project soon followed, which is a free media training program developed specifically for people of color.
 In 2020, she launched Louder Than Words, the first national directory and census for BIPOC-led nonprofits.